SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/analysis/difference_analyzer.md

 Output files are read using OutputFileData.

-Differences between a reference file (default: cpu_LakeTemperatureRef.txt) and a test file (default: cpu_LakeTemperatureTest.txt) are computed and stored using OutputDifference(s).
+Differences between a reference file (default: cpu_LakeTemperatureRef.txt) and a test file (default: cpu_LakeTemperatureDockerTest.txt) are computed and stored using OutputDifference(s).
 Then, non-zero differences between output variables are stored in a map like so:

 ```
-{output_variable_name: [Difference(index, ref, test), ...]}
+{output_variable_name: [OutputDifference(index, ref, test), ...]}
 ```

 For example, these files: